 The Sacristy and Presbytery were also in a

 poor state of repair and a significant part has been knocked down

 and rebuilt.
 All this work took about 6 months to complete at

 a cost of nearly £300,000.

-as a popular members of the Parish community.
+St Mary’s and quickly established himself as a popular member of the

 In 1968 Father James